charles-codes/psychic-game/README.md

 DESCRIPTION:

-Here is a psychic game in which the player has 9 guesses to select the psychic's random letter.
+Spooky psychic game is a web app game in which the player has 9 guesses to select the computer psychic's random letter.
 The game tallies wins and losses.

 ================================================================================